aklump/drupal_usage_cron/README.md

 This module differs from the Automated Cron module (which also gets trigger by HTTP requests) in that it does not fire `hook_cron`, but rather `hook_usage_cron` and therefor allows for a different set of tasks to be scheduled to run.

 This module does not affect or interact with the normal cron jobs.
+Also it is an API and therefore requires another module to make use of it.

 ## Configuration